amit94ece/la-crime-dynamics-analysis/README.md

 # Los Angeles Crime Data Analysis

 This project processes and analyzes crime data for Los Angeles from 2010 to 2023.
-It combines datasets, performs data cleaning, and prepares the data for spatial analysis.
+It combines datasets, performs data cleaning, prepares the data for spatial analysis, and generates summary statistics and visualizations.

 ## Table of Contents